Zhefan-Xu/autonomous_flight/README.md

 ## I. Autonomous Flight Options
   - ```Takeoff/Hovering```: Takeoff and hovering at the specified height.
-  - ```Takeoff/Track Circle```: Takeoff and tracking a circle trajectory with the given radius and velocity.
+  - ```Takeoff/Track Circle```: Takeoff and tracking a circular trajectory with the given radius and velocity.
   - ```Navigation```: Autonomous navigation in static environments.
   - ```Dynamic Navigation```: Autonomous navigation in dynamic environments.
   - ```Inspection (Octomap)```: Autonomous surface inspection using the Octomap.